zonemaster/zonemaster/docs/specifications/tests/Methods.md

 * "Child Zone" - The name of the child zone.
 * "Root Name Servers" - The IANA [List of Root Servers].
-* "Test Type" - The test type with values "undelegate test" or "normal test".
+* "Test Type" - The test type with values "undelegated test" or "normal test".

 This method also inherits the inputs of method [Get-Undel-Data].